joshuahigginson1/Kaniko-Build-with-GitHub-Actions/README.md

 - Kaniko, a container building tool by Google.
 - Trivy, by Aquasec, an Open-Source Vulnerability Scanner.
 - Crane, a container push tool by Google.

+One of my biggest gripes with GitHub Actions for pipeline development is that a the most common 'Community Actions' are overcomplicated for running the most simple of jobs.
+The most simple of this is simply [cloning the current repository][8]!
+Hundreds of lines of node.js, just to run the command `git clone`.

+A more serious example is the GitHub Action for caching files in a GitHub Workflow.
+Developers should be able to understand where potentially sensitive or private artifacts are being uploaded to in a single glance - your company may have strict data residency requirements.
+The GitHub repository for the [Cache action][9] does not contain an address at all!
+Instead, you have to dig deeper into the TypeScript source code to realise that this functionality is stored in a [second dependent library][10] - The toolkit actions repository, which then references an undocumented environment variable $ACTIONS_CACHE_URL.
+Developers unknowingly introduce significant amounts of technical debt into their project, and pave the way for supply chain attacks, whereas a simple custom cache can be achieved with a few lines of shell scripting.

 ## Table of Contents